LucasXu0/document/AppFlowy Editor Design Document 176138eeaa3e4fde9298db9c2363da00.md

 As mentioned above, AppFlowy Editor will use Delta to describe the information of the text node, which is not repeated here.

-It should be additionally noted that styles such as headings, references, or lists of text nodes, overall paragraph style rather than a part of the text, are described using Attributes.
+It should be noted that certain styles are described using `Attributes` instead of `Delta`.
+Rather than make them a part of the text, we treat these styles are descriptions of paragraphs.
+These styles include headings, references, lists of text nodes, as well as the overall paragraph style.

-Since these styles are descriptions of paragraphs rather than individual text styles, so we use `Attributes` to describe them instead of `Delta`.

 ### Example Node Definitions